An extended definition of Anosov representation for relatively hyperbolic groups: A weaker criterion for EGF representations

 We recall the statement of our weaker characterization of EGF representations here:

-\conicalPeripheralEGF* \begin{proof} To see the ``only if'' part, observe that if we know that $\phi$ is an EGF boundary extension, we can use the results of \Cref{sec:extended_convergence} to construct an automaton satisfying the hypotheses of \Cref{lem:automaton_divergent_limits}, which immediately implies that the first condition holds.
-The second condition is immediate from the fact that $\phi$ extends convergence dynamics.
+\conicalPeripheralEGF* \begin{proof} To see the ``only if'' part, observe that if we know that $\phi$ is an EGF boundary extension, we can use the results of \Cref{sec:extended_convergence} to construct an automaton satisfying the hypotheses of \Cref{lem:automaton_divergent_limits}, which immediately implies that condition \ref{item:conical_extended_con} holds.
+Condition \ref{item:peripheral_extended_con} is immediate from the assumption that $\phi$ extends the convergence action of $\Gamma$ on $\bgamh$.